But getting all the benefits of squats requires the right squat technique, and a deeper understanding of how squats work.

-In this squat guide you’ll learn how to do a proper squat, squat types and the benefits of squats, so you can add them to your fitness routine.
+In this squat guide you’ll learn how to do a proper squat, squat types and what muscles squats target, so you can confidently make them a part of your daily fitness routine.

 Point your feet slightly outwards or keep them parallel if it’s more comfortable.

 2. Push your heels into the floor

 Place your weight on your heels and imagine they’re glued to the floor.